 - holiday parties to celebrate as a preschool

-- other possible interruptions (for me…it has been maternity leave)
+- other possible interruptions (i.e. maternity leave for me)

 2.)
-Decide On How To Teach Reading and Math
+Decide How To Teach Reading and Math

 You, on the other hand, might be looking for something different.

-There are basically two schools of thought when it comes to teaching reading in preschool.
-Letter of the week (phonics) approach or whole language.
+There are basically two schools of thought when it comes to teaching reading in preschool: phonics or whole language.

 - number sense